PierreSenellart/provsql/doc/TODO/case-studies.md

 ### Future case study (UDFs / aggregate joins / `choose`)

 A new case study to be written.
-(The CS7 slot is now taken by *Peer-Review Assignment and Knowledge Compilation*, so this would be CS8.)
+(The CS8 slot is now taken by *ProvSQL as a Probability Calculator*, so this would be CS9.)
 Targets:

 - **UDFs**: provenance propagation through user-defined functions (blocked: not yet supported).